 Other forms of therapy can also provide effective ways of reducing stress or anxiety by helping the patient become aware of and resolve inner conflicts.

 Ways to Make Treatment More Effective

 Many people with anxiety disorders benefit from joining a self-help or support group and sharing their problems and achievements with others.
-Internet chat rooms can also be useful in this regard, but any advice received over the Internet should be used with caution, as Internet acquaintances have usually never seen each other and false identities are common.
-Talking with a trusted friend or member of the clergy can also provide support, but it is not a substitute for care from a mental health professional.
+Internet chat rooms can also be useful in this regard, but any advice received over the Internet should be used with caution as Internet acquaintances have usually never seen each other and false identities are common.
+Talking with a trusted friend or member of the clergy can also provide support but is not a substitute for care from a mental health professional.